Gordon & MacPhail

 Gordon & MacPhail is an independent bottler and distiller of Scotch Whisky, founded in 1895 and located in Elgin in the north-east of Scotland.
 It is a family business owned by the Urquhart Family.
-Gordon & MacPhail is the Trading name of Speymalt Whisky Distributors Ltd.
+Gordon & MacPhail is the Trading name of Speymalt Whisky Distributors Ltd. A June 2023 article in Forbes magazine described the company as an "independent bottler" which "sources its juice" and as "one of the most prestigious IBs in the industry".

 Independent Bottler

 Gordon & MacPhail has been bottling single malt whiskies for over 115 years, and now bottles over 350 different expressions from around 70 distilleries.
+In July 2023, Gordon & MacPhail announced that it would stop filling new barrels from 2024 and focus more on its own distilleries.

 The World's Oldest Whisky

 On 11 March 2010, Gordon & MacPhail made history by launching Mortlach 70 Years Old Speyside Single Malt Scotch Whisky, the world's oldest bottled single malt whisky.

 On 8 March 2011, Gordon & MacPhail released the 2nd in the Generations series by launching Glenlivet 1940 70 Years Old.

 On 20 September 2012 Gordon & MacPhail released Generations Glenlivet 1940 70 Years Old (Release 2).
 This second, and final, release from Cask 339 created worldwide interest, with a number of these bottles distributed as far as Australia through Alba Whisky.

 In 2021, the company released a new whisky which extended the record: Generations 80-Year-Old from Glenlivet.